How can we help you find your perfect cover?

 12 Oct 2021

 Income protection is not the same as PPI.
 PPI covers debts and payouts go to the lender.
 Income protection provides a percentage of your income if you can’t work due to illness or injury.

-Given all of the media chatter about Payment Protection Insurance (PPI) and to-and-fro between claimants and claims companies over the last few years, this is a question that’s well worth asking.
+Given all of the media chatter about PPI and to-and-fro between claimants and claims companies over the last few years, it is worth knowing the difference.
 After all, you’re probably aware of how you may have been mis-sold PPI in the past by credit card or loan companies, and you won’t want the same thing to happen again.

 To be fair, income protection insurance does have some similarities to the more famous – or should we say, now somewhat infamous – PPI.
 However, we’ll break down income protection in detail, so you can see that the two are far from the same.

 If an individual can’t work because of illness or injury, income protection insurance can provide a regular replacement income.
 This will kick in after an agreed period of time, which is usually around six months, and pay a percentage of the person’s salary either for a fixed period of time or until they are able to work again.
 The plan will stop paying out on reaching the plan’s ceasing age, State Pension Age, or upon death.

 There are two forms of income protection; Group Income Protection (GIP) and Individual Income Protection.
 Although both forms of insurance effectively do the same thing, GIP can only be acquired through an employer (who may define as and when it kicks in, and what percentage of a salary is paid out), while Individual Income Protection can be bought independently.